JuliaPhylo/QuartetNetworkGoodnessFit.jl/docs/src/man/gof.md

-Note that after optimization of branch lengths and γs to best fit the CF data, the network was "ultrametrized" along its major tree to adhere to the hybrid-lambda simulator's requirement that the network is ultrametric:
+Note that after optimization of branch lengths and γs to best fit the CF data, the network was "ultrametrized" along its major tree to assign values to missing edge lengths.
+External edges are typically missing a length in coalescent units if there was a single individual sampled per species, for example.

 ```@repl gof
 res1[5]